-- 1) Construction Site Showings will be organized each semester and will be presented in the Large Gym or Space Place, unless otherwise announced. - 2) These showings will allow participating choreographers (and performers) to receive constructive criticism on the works presented. - 3) Hosting and videotaping responsibilities for the showings will be coordinated by current MFA students.
-Students supply their own videotape for the recording of their own dance.
+- 1) Construction Site Showings will be organized each semester and will be presented in the Gym or Space Place, unless otherwise announced. - 2) These showings will allow participating choreographers (and performers) to receive constructive criticism on the works presented. - 3) Hosting and videotaping responsibilities for the showings will be coordinated by current MFA students.
 Departmental videography services are not available for Construction Site.
 Students wishing to record their works must arrange their own videographer(s).
-Cameras are available for checkout in the main office (E114). - 4) One week prior to the Construction Site showing, the Dance Department Staff will send a call to sign-up. - 5) Initially, each choreographer may sign up for only one showing slot.
+Cameras are available for checkout in the main office (E114). - 4) One week prior to the Construction Site showing, the Dance Department Staff will send a call to sign-up.

+- 5) Initially, each choreographer may sign up for only one showing slot.
 However, one day prior to the Construction Site, a choreographer may add a second work if open slots are available. - 6) Time limits for the showing are as follows: one dance may not exceed 12 minutes, and two dances if shown at the same Construction Site, may not exceed 16 minutes in total length.
 (Students are welcome to schedule individual choreographic showings for dances that exceed these time limits.)